Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 ---

 ## Abstract
-This paper addresses a critical valuation bubble in current accounting practices under IFRS 13 (Fair Value Measurement) regarding digital assets locked within rigid smart contract constraints.
-By bridging numerical methods in finance, we propose a Level 3 valuation technical guide.
-We formalize the economic loss of contractual illiquid assets using a modified jump-diffusion option-pricing framework, providing practitioners and auditors with a mathematically rigorous, reproducible framework for deriving the Discount for Lack of Marketability (DLOM).
+This paper addresses a critical valuation gap in current accounting practices under IFRS 13 (Fair Value Measurement) regarding digital assets.
+By bridging numerical analysis, we propose a Level 3 valuation technical guide with the assumption that the behavior of digital assets follows american options and euroupean options.
+The paper formalized a more suitable measurement for such assets with the consideration of gas fee, providing a prototype with Python programming for reproduction by auditors and relevant researchers.

 ---